mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 What we would like to achieve is the following:

 1. Write beautiful, composable programs.
-2. Avoid allocating intermediate results where possible.
+2. Avoid allocating intermediate results whenever possible.

-The point 2 can be and has been addressed differently:
+The point 2 can be and has been addressed in different ways:

 * We can build a vocabulary of primitive operations in such a way that they do not produce results immediately.
 When the primitives are combined, they